 - State of Charge Limits for air transport of Lithium Ion Batteries

-- New Lithium Battery Class 9 label and the new lithium battery handling mark that took effect on January 1, 2019.
+- When to use the Lithium Battery Class 9 label vs the lithium battery handling mark.

 - Prohibition of Lithium Ion Batteries, without equipment, on Passenger aircraft.

 - Number of small packages of lithium batteries per consignment limits.

 This course INCLUDES required US DOT General Awareness and Security Awareness training.
 Students will be provided with an electronic manual that includes all course materials.

 Students are provided with the 2021 Lithium Battery Shipping Guide that summarizes the major requirements.
 Package illustrations, shipping paper templates and more are included.

 Students may stop and restart this course at their own pace.
 The course consists of video, practice problems and an examination.
 Students should allocate approximately 6.5 to 7 hours at the computer in order to complete this course.
 Upon successful completion of an online test, students will be issued a certificate.
 Students can always call or e-mail an instructor while working on course materials.